Frequently Asked Questions

 What is the difference between an adult and family itinerary?

 Our adult trips are built for travelers 16 years and older.
 The itineraries are crafted to include longer, more rigorous options when it comes to activities like hikes or bike rides, and we include special ‘grown-up’ perks like private wine tastings, cooking demonstrations, and as much quiet time as the heart desires.
-Our family trips are designed for children 7 and up (6 and up in Costa Rica and Yellowstone).
+Our family trips are designed for children 6 and up (7 and up in Alaska).
 Family itineraries include an extra guide and van, special equipment (e.g., tag-along bikes), and separate activities for kids so grown-ups can have some ‘adult time.’
 Our family trips are the perfect blend of cross-generational activity, R&R, and good, clean outdoor fun.

 Can we get family suites and/or adjoining rooms?